MarinaSchluter/MarinaSchluter/README.md

 👩‍🎓Studing [Data Anlyst](https://www.upgrade-hub.com/bootcamp/curso-data-analytics/) at Upgrade Hub.

 This is a field full of opportunities for **learning and growth**.
-There's always something new to discover, whether it's exploring different techniques, mastering programming languages, or diving into the latest developments in machine learning and artificial intelligence. <br/><br>
+There's always something new to discover, whether it's exploring different techniques, mastering programming languages, or diving into the latest developments in machine learning and artificial intelligence. <br/>

+**Here you'll find some of my projects and contributions to the open source community:**

+- 🌴[Inside Airbnb:Hawaii](https://github.com/MarinaSchluter/Inside-Airbnb_Hawaii): Analysis of Airbnb data for the city of Hawaii.
+- 🚢[Project Titanic](https://github.com/MarinaSchluter/Proyecto-Titanic/tree/main): Processing and analysing the Titanic dataset.

 # ⚡ Tech Stack:<br/>
 ## 💻 Data Science & Business Intelligence Full Stack <br>